Riyadh Rental Prices in 2026: Average Costs by Neighborhood and Property Type

 Are Riyadh rental prices higher than other Saudi cities?

 Generally, yes.
-Riyadh sits among the more expensive cities in Saudi Arabia, particularly in northern districts.
+Riyadh sits among the more expensive cities in Saudi Arabia, particularly in northern districts where a two-bedroom apartment can exceed 90000 SAR per year.
 Equivalent units in Dammam and Khobar tend to run lower than in the capital, although well-located districts in Khobar can come close to Riyadh levels.
 Jeddah varies meaningfully by district.
 The driver is the concentration of population and economic activity in the capital, plus continued in-migration of professionals from across the kingdom.

 Can I negotiate monthly installments directly with the landlord?